Borgo (rione of Rome): 1936-1950: the destruction of the Spina

-This situation changed forever in 1936.
-In that year, Mussolini and Pius XI a approved a plan by the Roman architects Marcello Piacentini and Attilio Spaccarelli to demolition of the spina, a neighborhood sandwiched between the Renaissance-era roads Borgo Nuovo and Borgo Vecchio that linked Saint Peter's to Castel Sant'Angelo.
+This situation changed forever in 1936 when Mussolini and Pius XI approved a plan by the Roman architects Marcello Piacentini and Attilio Spaccarelli to demolish the spina, a neighborhood sandwiched between the Renaissance-era roads Borgo Nuovo and Borgo Vecchio that linked Saint Peter's to Castel Sant'Angelo.
 An agreement between the two leaders was possible because of the new climate of collaboration between the State and the Church following the signing of the Lateran Treaties in 1929.
 On October 23, 1936 (the day after the anniversary of the March on Rome), Mussolini, standing on a roof, gave the first stroke of the pickaxe.
-On October 8, 1937 (less than one year later), the spina ceased to exist, and Saint Peter was freely visible from Castel Sant'Angelo.
+By October 8, 1937, the spina ceased to exist, and Saint Peter was freely visible from Castel Sant'Angelo.
 In the space between the two ancient roads, a new road celebrating the reconciliation (La Conciliazione) of the pope and the Italian State was built, the Via della Conciliazione.

 Due to World War II, the work was interrupted.
 After the war, although the political and cultural climate had changed, the government and the Vatican decided to finish the project.
 Two Propylaea were built in front of Saint Peter's Square (inside that on the south side was enclosed the ancient church of San Lorenzo in piscibus), and two others at the beginning of the road.
 The road was finished in time for the Jubilee of 1950, by putting along it two rows of obelisks (which the Romans quickly christened "the suppositories").

 The result was that almost all the houses of the Rione south of the Passetto were demolished, with mostly new construction lining the Via della Conciliazione.
 A few major buildings including Santa Maria in Traspontina (the parish church of Borgo), Palazzo Torlonia, and Palazzo dei Penitenzieri were spared because they were more or less on axis with the new road.